Epik123/Atomic-Anticheat/README.md

   Join the discord at https://discord.gg/kNNugFva

-some items used to spawn in cbe's are beehives, bee nests, and moreAtomic-Anticheat cbe is aimed at destroying your realm
+some items used to spawn in cbe's are beehives, bee nests, and more Atomic-Anticheat cbe is aimed at destroying your realm
 -----------------------------------------------------------------------------------------------
 this anti cheat also has very customizable features, functions, and toggle able commands